Chinese Mu Shu Pork Burgers

 1/4 cup scallions, chopped on a bias

-1) Mix the burger ingredients thoroughly in a large bowl.
-Form into 4 patties about 3/4" thick the same diameter as your buns and slightly concave in the center (they will puff up when cooked).
+1) Mix the burger/sausage ingredients thoroughly in a large bowl.
+Form into 4 patties about 3/4" thick or stuff into casings.
 Wash your hands thoroughly after handling the raw meat and egg mixture.

-2) Prepare a grill in a 2-zone setup and clean the grates well.
+2) To make burgers: Prepare a grill in a 2-zone setup and clean the grates well.
 Clean grates is important because these burgers are not as firm as regular hamburgers and they will stick to dirty grates.

-3) Slice the bell in half, discard the seeds and stem, and wash.
+3) Slice the bell pepper in half, discard the seeds and stem, and wash.
 Place the two halves skin down over the hot part of the grill and close the lid.
 Cook until the skin blackens and blisters, about 5 minutes.
 Remove the pepper, put it in a bowl, and cover it with a plate so the steam will loosen the skin.
 Peel the skin and cut the roasted meat into thin strips.

 6) While the burgers are cooking, toast the cut side of the buns over the middle between the direct and indirect zone, watching them carefully so they do not burn.
 Remove them and spread the chopped Romaine on the bottom halves of the buns, and the red pepper strips on top of the lettuce.

-7) When the burgers are done, set them on the lettuce, hoisin side up, sprinkle them with sesame seeds and scallions.
+7) When the burgers are done, set them on the lettuce, spread 1 teaspoon of hoisin sauce on top, sprinkle them with sesame seeds and scallions.
 Put the top of the bun next to the colorful burger and serve.